 4) Fight and fight like hell.
 Do not give up.
 Whether I’m advocating for Charlie or struggling with limitations forced upon us, most battles can be won in some way.
 If I lose, at least, I tried.

 6) My definition of “important” has changed significantly.
-Most of what was important to me before having a preemie is trivial now.
+Most of what was important to me before having a preemie is now trivial.

 7) Other than matters of life and death, most things can be managed or fixed.
 Some things just take more time than others.